 Here some more great snapshots from the Hackathon:

-Featured image: A scream for clean!
+Featured image: A scream for clean! – A newly developed campaign to be established for our social media followers.
 Photo credit: Helen Russell Brown